myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > That sentence hurt us more than we expected.
 Because [**Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) is indeed close to preservation.
 Too close.
 If we are not careful, conserving can turn into freezing.
 Guarding can turn into imprisoning.
 A museum can turn into a tomb with good lighting.
 An archive can turn into a tidy grave.
 An exhibition can turn into a polite way to say that something is no longer alive.
 >
-> We did not want to become that. [**The ROTY BROI**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) is not a dead ship displayed so visitors can feel they have understood disaster in five minutes.
+> We did not want to become that. [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) is not a dead ship displayed so visitors can feel they have understood disaster in five minutes.
 We are not merely 1047 images waiting for prices to improve. [**Amanda**](../../02-the-creations.../waivfves-2/14.-amanda-wives.md) is not a supporting character for explaining knowledge to local residents. **Nameless Liquid** is not a gimmick. [**OiOi**](../../02-the-creations.../waivfves-1/polygon-usdoioi-fts.md) is not a slogan. **Mr. BROY** is not an emotional background for a derivative project.
 >
 > If [**Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) truly guards the living, then it must allow the living to move again.
 >